 Agave palmeri is the largest species of agave in the United States.
-The green or bluish green foliage are nearly 3 feet long.
+The green or bluish-green foliage is nearly 3 feet long.
 They grow upward and outwards to create a large plant several feet across.
 Closely-spaced, red-tipped teeth run along the edges, the tip is reddish brown and 2 inches long.
-It flowers only once with a tall stem and yellowish green flowers that attract hummingbirds, butterflies and bats.
+It flowers only once with a tall stem and yellowish-green flowers that attract hummingbirds, butterflies and bats.

 Attracts hummingbirds and butterflies

 They also attract bats and other beneficial insects